Real-time Spatial Retrieval Augmented Generation for Urban Environments: Results and use cases

-The use case consists of developing a real-time tourist assistant for the city of Madrid.
+The first use case consists of developing a real-time tourist assistant for the city of Madrid.
 To this end, 1,088 PoIs have been loaded, including both static information (e.g., name and description) and dynamic information (e.g., visitor affluence and price).
 This use case allows us to validate the architecture, as it enables the delivery of real-time, contextually enriched information about the city's points of interest, ensuring that tourists receive up-to-date and relevant insights.
-We have implemented a similar but simplified architecture as depicted in Figure \ref{fig:architecture}.
-The system employs the FIWARE OrionLD context broker to manage NGSI-LD data related to POIs with their detailed description, GPS coordinates, visiting hours, entry fees, relevance of the PoI, and current visitor affluence.
-This data management ensures that all information is up-to-date and accurately reflects real-time conditions.
-An example of a POI NGSI-LD entity can be consulted in Figure \ref{fig:architecture}.
+PoI entities have a unique identifier, a title, a relevance level on a scale from 1 (very famous) to 5 (not very relevant), a geospatial location (WGS-84, point geometry), a price (a value or a range), a description of the place, a maximum capacity and a current occupancy level (both in number of people).
+The second use case consists of a management system for traffic lights and luminaires, 650 of each, which include static information such as name, description, and location, as well as dynamic information, such as, status and density of people around them.
+Luminaires entities encode the operational state and local human activity context of street lights.
+Each record includes a unique NGSI-LD identifier, administrative metadata (district and neighborhood), the current status (on, off, broken), a simple crowd-estimate attribute (people count), and precise geographic coordinates (WGS-84, Point geometry).TrafficLightSignal entities describe traffic light systems deployed across the city.
+Each entry includes a unique NGSI-LD identifier, district, an installation date, a textual description of the intersection, the current signal state (red, yellow, green), and a geospatial location (WGS-84, Point geometry).

+To ensure clarity and facilitate understanding, Table \ref{tab:correctness_results_limit10} shows some examples of entities and their corresponding attributes.
+Certain attributes, such as the description in PoIs, were intentionally omitted to maintain focus on the most relevant and concise information.